 - a.
-Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation and consideration given to referring the claim to Insurance Fraud Bureau (IFB), National Insurance Crime Bureau (NICB) and/or the appropriate law enforcement agency for prosecution. - b.
-The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process (Appendix A). - c.
+Claims identified as suspicious or suspected fraudulent shall be referred for more detailed special investigation with consideration given to referring the claim to Insurance Fraud Bureau (IFB), National Insurance Crime Bureau (NICB) and/or the appropriate law enforcement agency for prosecution. - b.
+The CAR SIU Standards for investigation of suspicious claims must be consulted and considered as part of the special investigation process.
+Refer to Appendix A. - c.
 The savings recorded on physical damage claims shall be documented and reported to CAR on a quarterly basis.